americocunhajr/EPIDEMIC/paper/paper.md

 reflect which polynomial is most representative, that is, which makes the most sense.
 The module trends was used in the data visualization class, to train students on how to show different information in a clear, objective, effective and graphically attractive way.
-In this exercise, the effect of normalizing was also shown, to remove the scaling effect of population size (eg infected vs time / infected by 1M inhab vs time, when normalizing the curves approach the same level, without local normalization of larger population has much larger numbers, which may not be true when normalizing).
+In this exercise, the effect of normalizing was also shown, to remove the scaling effect of population size (eg infected vs time / infected by 1M inhab vs time), when normalizing the curves approach the same level, without local normalization of larger population has much larger numbers, which may not be true when normalizing.
 And, the module forecast was used to train the students in the regression part (curve fitting), they used the COVID-19 epidemic data as observations, and looked for polynomial and exponential curves that fit the start of the outbreak (exponential phase).
-Bellow it is presented a brief description of the code and modules that make up the EPIDEMIC.
+Below is a brief description of the code and modules that make up EPIDEMIC.

 # EPIDEMIC code

-The EPIDEMIC code is a suite of basic software for epidemiology that is suitable for analyzing indicators of an epidemic evolution as well as to construct basic compartmental models for qualitative and quantitative analysis.
+EPIDEMIC code is a suite of basic software for epidemiology that is suitable for analyzing indicators of an epidemic evolution as well as to construct basic compartmental models for qualitative and quantitative analysis.
 It is developed in an easy to use style, with very lean and well-documented codes.
 The package also includes an instructional tutorial that gives the end user information about the type of analysis and forecasts that can be obtained with the suite, as well as an overview of the limitations of each model available in the code.
-The EPIDEMIC code is a didactic and intuitive pedagogical tool for audiences interested in mathematical epidemiology.
-The EPIDEMIC is developed on the free software platform GNU Octave and is available on a website[^1], where one can find a GitHub repository link that directs to the suite source code.
-The EPIDEMIC code is also compatible with MATLAB proprietary software.
+EPIDEMIC code is a didactic and intuitive pedagogical tool for audiences interested in mathematical epidemiology.
+EPIDEMIC is developed on the free software platform GNU Octave and is available on a website[^1], where one can find a GitHub repository link that directs to the suite source code.
+EPIDEMIC code is also compatible with MATLAB proprietary software.
 The fact that EPIDEMIC is an open package, allows the user to better understand the mathematical structure of the model and is accessible to a large audience.
-It is interesting that the user has previous knowledge of GNU Octave or MATLAB, but as the organization of the EPIDEMIC code is done in a very didactic way, those students who have a first access to these programming languages will also be able to carry out the simulations.
-The figure [1] shows the EPIDEMIC logo and the three EPIDEMIC modules: modeling, trends and forecasts.
+The user should have previous knowledge of GNU Octave or MATLAB, but as the organization of the EPIDEMIC code is done in a very didactic way, those students who have a first access to these programming languages will also be able to carry out the simulations.
+Figure [1] shows the EPIDEMIC logo and the three EPIDEMIC modules: modeling, trends and forecasts.

 ![Illustration of the EPIDEMIC code logo and EPIDEMIC modules.]